 - [API reference](https://example.com/api)There is a real point of confusion worth clearing up.
 Google Search says you do not need an llms.txt file ("You don't need to create new machine readable files... to appear in generative AI search"), yet Chrome's Lighthouse checks for one.
 Both are true.
 They are different teams shipping for different jobs: Google Search ranking does not consume llms.txt, while the Chrome team is scoring agent-readiness against an emerging community convention.
 Treat llms.txt as a free, low-effort signal for agents and crawlers that support it, not as a Google ranking factor.
 If you publish one, make it valid (H1 + links + substance), because a malformed file now fails an audit that a missing file would have skipped.

-WebMCP: why almost every site shows Not Applicable
+WebMCP: why it shows Not Applicable in PageSpeed Insights

 WebMCP (the open spec lives at webmcp.dev) is the web counterpart to the Model Context Protocol: a way for a page to declare tools an agent can call (submit this form, run this search) instead of forcing the agent to reverse-engineer your UI.
 The three WebMCP audits check whether you register tools, whether your forms are annotated, and whether the tool schemas are valid.

 Two of them (webmcp-registered-tools, webmcp-form-coverage) are informative: they list findings and never affect your score.
-Only webmcp-schema-validity actually scores (and it can return pass, a half-credit warning, fail, or Not Applicable).
-All three stay Not Applicable until the browser reports WebMCP support at all, which you turn on with the testing flag for local runs or the origin trial in production.
-That is why the WebMCP rows are greyed out in essentially every report screenshot so far, and why a low WebMCP result today says nothing about your site.
+Only webmcp-schema-validity actually scores.
+But in PageSpeed Insights all three stay Not Applicable, because the browser only reports WebMCP support when the feature is switched on, and Google's PSI servers do not run with it enabled.
+The only way to exercise the WebMCP audits today is locally, in Chrome DevTools or the CLI, with the chrome://flags/#enable-webmcp-testing flag turned on (or, for a production site, the WebMCP origin trial).
+For everyone scoring through PageSpeed Insights, WebMCP is greyed out and says nothing about your site.
 The spec is still moving.
 Do not burn time chasing it before the accessibility tree and CLS are clean, those help agents that act on your site regardless of WebMCP.

 What a passing score means (and what it doesn't)

 A 3/3 means the three scorable, applicable checks passed: a well-formed accessibility tree, a stable layout, and a valid llms.txt.
 It does not mean an agent can transact on your site, and it does not measure whether the data the agent reads is trustworthy.
-The category description says so plainly: it is "still under development and subject to change."
+PageSpeed Insights labels the category plainly: it is "still under development and subject to change."
 Read the fraction as "the readable surface is clean," not "agent-complete."

 The encouraging part: the two checks you can act on today, the accessibility tree and CLS, are the same fundamentals that have always made a site better for humans.
 The agentic web did not invent new homework.
-It put a score on the homework you were already supposed to do, and dropped it into a panel you already open.
+It put a score on the homework you were already supposed to do, and now drops it into the panel you already open to check your site.

 Sources